msm8916-mainline/qhypstub/README.md

   - OS started in aarch64 EL1: happens only when patch in LK is missing
   - OS started in aarch32 EL1 (e.g. original 32-bit Linux 3.10 kernel from Qualcomm)

+**NOTE:** Replacing Qualcomm's hypervisor might break certain functionality and could have security implications.
+Unfortunately, the responsibilities of the hypervisor in Qualcomm's system design are not clearly documented, so [qhypstub] only implements the minimal functionality to make the device boot correctly.

 ## Installation
+[qhypstub] is intended to be a drop-in replacement that is installed to the `hyp` partition (replacing the original firmware from Qualcomm completely).
+However, this works only if the device has **secure boot disabled** and allows using custom firmware.
+It is not entirely straightforward to check if this is the case:

+- Firmware secure boot is completely unrelated to "bootloader unlocking" (which allows flashing custom Android boot images).
+Most Qualcomm devices available on the market have firmware secure boot enabled permanently, without a way to disable it.
+- Some devices have "partial" secure boot, where only some of the firmware can be replaced.

+If in doubt, assume that your device has secure boot enabled.

 ### Devices without secure boot
 **WARNING:** The `hyp` firmware runs before the bootloader that provides the Fastboot interface.
 Be prepared to recover your board using other methods (e.g. EDL) in case of trouble.
 DO NOT INSTALL IT IF YOU DO NOT KNOW HOW TO RECOVER YOUR BOARD!